 Lebanon is an agricultural community with nearly 20,000 residents.
-FHDC asked Pinnacle to help them plan a multi-phase affordable housing development to support the community’s needs.
-The master plan is for 134 homes and designed around a wetland.
+FHDC asked Pinnacle to help plan a multi-phase affordable housing development to support the community’s needs.
+The 140-home community is comprised of five buildings and is designed around a wetland.
 The surrounding area is a mix of commercial and residential and is situated near schools and social service providers.
 The design reflects Lebanon’s culture and 2040 vision, “optimism for a bright future.”

-During planning for Colonia Paz, it was important for the design to connect with the Hispanic residents.
-A Portland Hispanic artist was retained to create a mural to pay tribute to the hard-working women and men that make it possible for us to have food on our tables during the pandemic.
-The flowers symbolize the well-being and gift of life that the workers’ labor brings into our everyday lives, and the butterflies symbolize the lives fallen during the pandemic.
-The worker standing in PPP is a symbol of resiliency and strength.
+A vital part of the project’s success involved a design that connects with the Hispanic population.
+A Hispanic artist was retained to create three murals throughout the community that pay tribute to the resilient agricultural workers who made it possible for us to have food on our tables during the pandemic.
+The flowers symbolize the well-being and gift of life that workers’ labor brings into our everyday lives, and the butterflies symbolize the lives fallen during the pandemic.
+The working standing in PPE is a symbol of resiliency and strength (Mural by Hector Hernandez.)